Updates & uplifting tales

 When asked what he wanted readers to know about their story, Brett said, “I wish I would have kept June inside 100 percent of the time.
 It’s important that cats be inside.
 I’m glad June survived her ordeal and thankful to everyone who helped her.
 The outside world is too dangerous a place for cats.”
 That’s good advice and a reminder to all.

 To find your new pet, visit our adoptions page or call 303.751.5772.
-All adoptions include spay or neuter surgeries, age-appropriate vaccinations, a microchip ID, 30 days of free pet insurance and a free wellness visit with a participating veterinarian.
+All adoptions include spay or neuter surgeries, age-appropriate vaccinations, a microchip ID and a free wellness visit with a participating veterinarian.

 Have a story you’d like to share?
 We’d love to hear it, click here to share your story!